jfdev001/tsunami-propagation/README.md

 A Python and PETSc implementation of the shallow water equations as described in [Carrier 2005](https://www.techscience.com/CMES/v10n2/24866).
-The [method of manufactured solutions](https://mooseframework.inl.gov/python/mms.html) will be used since an exact solution to the shallow water equations is provided in Carrier 2005 that will be used to verify a backward time central difference discretization implementation in PETSc---i.e., an implicit time scheme with a central finite difference spatial discretization.
+The [method of manufactured solutions](https://mooseframework.inl.gov/python/mms.html) could be used to verify a numerical solution, however an exact solution to the shallow water equations is provided in Carrier 2005 so that will be used to verify a backward time central space discretization implementation in PETSc---i.e., an implicit time scheme with a central finite difference spatial discretization.